Wendy Human is Operations Director for Youth United Foundation a Network of 11 uniformed youth organisations.

-Paul is Deputy Principal at City & Islington College, one of the largest further education colleges in London, helping around 19,000 young people and adults each year to progress to higher levels of education or employment.
+Paul is Principal and Chief Executive at Newham College, a large further education college in East London, helping around 12,000 young people and adults each year get the skills, confidence and vocational qualifications to develop great careers.
 Before this, he was director of AI Partnerships, a real estate investment fund; a Corporate Finance Partner at Deloitte, at the time the largest professional services firm in the UK; and Business Development Manager at the Audit Commission.
 He has over 25 years’ experience implementing public policy through transformation programmes and strategic partnerships with a combined contract value in excess of £10bn.
 He is the author of a number of practical guides for making partnerships work.

 Alex is a successful business woman who owns and runs multiple companies across various sectors, including the royal warranted, luxury sport brand Musto.
 Typically entering these businesses during their challenging periods, she has extensive experience of implementing and driving forward UK and International business strategies, change management and demonstrating a hands on and team orientated attitude to leadership.
 She has a BA (Hons) in Business Information Systems, an MA in Strategic Management and professional marketing qualifications.